ViCCo-Group/thingsvision/README.md

 ## Predictions and ImageNet classes

 Do you want to get model predictions alongside activations for free, and subsequently convert them into `ImageNet` classes?
-Simply set the `return_predictions` argument to `True` and use the `get_imagenet_classes` helper (this works for both `synsets` and `.txt` files).
+Simply set the `return_predictions` argument to `True` and use the `get_imagenet_classes` helper (the function works for both `synset` and `class` files).
 Note that this is, unfortunately, not (yet) possible for `CLIP` models due to their multi-modality, and different training objectives.

 ```python